wp-plugins/a3-responsive-slider/readme.txt

 == Description ==

 There are hundreds of image sliders for WordPress.
 We know because we have used a lot and none have ever completely been what we wanted.
 We built our own because we wanted a versatile and robust responsive slider that we could use in our client website work and more importantly that our clients could easily use on their site.

+a3 Responsive Slider is inspired by and powered by the [malsup Cycle2](https://github.com/malsup/cycle2) JavaScript.

 = Features =